 No, certainly not enough to crack NEET with a good score/rank.
-Crash courses are extremely helpful but they must be backed with a fool-proof preparation.
+Crash courses are extremely helpful, but they must be backed with foolproof preparation.

 One should take up a crash course after gaining conceptual clarity.
 A complete idea of the course should be attained.
 Then to brush up and in case something important is missed out, crash courses are beneficial and come par your expectation.

 NEET crash course helps students who are required to summarize the NEET syllabus if a regular course is missed.
 It is the most efficient way to prepare for NEET in a shorter duration.